Bird Scarers and Gas Guns

 - Auditory: these imitate the sound of gunfire or birds’ distress calls, or use sirens or a constant hum

 - Visual: these use birds’ fear of humans, predatory species and sudden movements

-We would recommend trying to find out who owns the land where the bird scarer is situated in the first instance, and having a conversation with them to see if they can situate the bird scarer to a different location further away from the road or bridleway, or simply ask that they ensure there are warning signs up to inform riders of the fact there is a bird scarer nearby.
-Quite often an incident occurs because the rider is not aware of a bird scarer behind a hedge or out of sight and therefore cannot prepare or avoid the route if necessary.
+We would recommend trying to find out who owns the land where the bird scarer is situated in the first instance, and having a conversation with them to see if they can situate the bird scarer to a different location further away from the road or bridleway, or simply ask that they ensure there are warning signs up to inform riders and carriage drivers of the fact there is a bird scarer nearby.
+Quite often an incident occurs because the rider or carriage driver is not aware of a bird scarer behind a hedge or out of sight and therefore cannot prepare or avoid the route if necessary.

 There are some legal controls that may possibly be used if devices cause problems.

 The Firearms Act 1968 requires a firearms certificate to be obtained if bird-scaring cartridges are used.

 The Environmental Protection Act 1990 includes powers to deal with nuisance from auditory bird scarers.

 The Health and Safety at Work Act 1974 Section 3 states, "It shall be the duty of every employer (includes self employed) to conduction his undertaking in such a way as to ensure, so far is reasonably practical, that persons not in his employment who may be affected thereby are not exposed to risks to their health or safety".

 The Town Police Clause Act 1847 covers the discharging of firearms where the public are endangered.

 The Air Navigation Order 1980 requires the consent of the Civil Aviation Authority to fly kites or balloons (visual scarers) above 60 metres (200 feet).